mrjacobs55/HTTP/readme.txt

 	Output:
 		If -p is specified 	the RTT will be printed on the terminal in MilliSeconds
-		The entire Server Response will be printed in the terminal If the server serves an HTML document it will be saved under output.html The program will automatically terminate upon receiving a response from the server
+		The entire Server Response will be printed in the terminal If the server serves an HTML document and a HTTP response with code 200 it will be saved under output.html
+		The program will automatically terminate upon receiving a response from the server

 Running the Server: